getreu/stringsext/doc/source/stringsext--man.md

 **-l, \--list-encodings**

-:   List available encodings as WHATWG Encoding Standard names and exit.
+:   List available encodings as WHATWG-Encoding-Standard-names,
+    predefined ASCII-filter and Unicode-Block-Filter alias names.

-**-n** *MIN*, **\--bytes**=*MIN*
+**-n** *MIN*, **\--chars-min**=*MIN*

-:   Print only strings at least *MIN* bytes long.
-The length is measured
+:   Print only strings at least *MIN* characters long.
+The string length is
-    in UTF-8 encoded bytes. **\--help** shows the default value.
+    measured in Unicode-characters (codepoints). **\--help** shows
+    the default value.

 **-p** *FILE*, **\--output**=*FILE*

 :   Print to *FILE* instead of *stdout*.

+**-q** *NUM*, *\--output-line-len*=*NUM*

+:   Set output-line-length in UTF-8 bytes.
+Length of the printed output line
+    in UTF-8 bytes (string-findings only, no metadata).
+The line-length is limited by buffer size (see `OUTPUT_BUF_LEN` in source code).
+There is no risk to set this to very big values: A value `NUM` bigger than `OUTPUT_BUF_LEN` is set to `OUT_PUT_LEN`.
+The longer the this line-length is, the fewer strings will be wrapped to the next line.
+The downside with long output lines is, that the scanner loses precision in locating the findings.

-**-s** *SPLIT-MIN*, **\--split\_bytes**=*SPLIT-MIN*
+**-s** *NUM*, **\--counter-offset**=*NUM*

-:   Print only split pieces at least *SPLIT-MIN* bytes long.
-The length
-    is measured in UTF-8 encoded bytes and applies to all scanners.
-    *SPLIT-MIN=1* (default) ensures that no byte can get lost (never any true negatives, but false positives possible).
-With a value *SPLIT-MIN\>1* the first or the second piece can get lost, but the probability of false positives is reduced.

-    You only need this option when your output contains too many flag symbols ⚑ next to very short strings.

-    Explanation: In some rare circumstances a graphic string is split into two smaller pieces (see LIMITATIONS).
-Their cutting edges are labelled with a flag symbol ⚑ (U+2691).
-This option controls the minimum length of a split piece to be printed.
+ :  Start offset NUM for the input-stream-byte-counter as decimal or
+    hexadecimal integer.
+This is useful when large input data is stored split in separate files and when these files are so big that they should be analyzed in separate **stringsext** runs.

+    Note: in general it is better to treat all input files in one run by listing them as command-line-parameter.
+Thus, **stringsext** concatenates the split input-files to one input-stream before analyzing it.
+This way it is able to even recognize split strings at the cutting edge between two input files.

 **-t** *RADIX*, **\--radix**=*RADIX*

-:   Print the offset within the file before each valid string.
-The
+:   Print the position of the decoded string.
+The position indicated as
-    single character argument specifies the radix of the offset: **o** for octal, **x** for hexadecimal, or **d** for decimal.
-When a valid string is split into several graphic character sequences, the cut-off point is labelled according to the **\--control-chars** option and no additional offset is printed at the cut-off point.
+    input-stream bytes-offset.
+The single character argument specifies the RADIX of the offset: **o** for octal, **x** for hexadecimal, or **d** for decimal.

-    The exception to the above is **\--encoding=ascii
-    \--control-chars=i** for which the offset is always printed before each graphic character sequence.

-    When the output of **stringsext** is piped to another filter you may consider **\--control-chars=r** to keep multi-line strings in one line.
+**-u** *UBF*, **\--unicode-block-filter**=*UBF*

+:   Unicode-block-filter UBF applied after decoding to UTF-8.

+    The decoder first searches for validly encoded character sequences in the input stream.
+Then the sequence of valid characters is decoded into a chunk of UTF-8 characters.
+Additionally, every chunk has to pass 4 filters before finally being printed: `--chars-min`, `--ascii-filter`, `--unicode-bloc-filter` and `--grep-char`.

+    The Unicode-block-filter applies to all decoded UTF-8 characters `> U+007f` and can be parametrized with the`--unicode-block-filter` option which is a 64-bit integer given in hexadecimal, prepended with `0x...`.

+    Every bit `0..=63` maps to one leading-byte's code position in `0xC0..0xFF`, e.g. if bit 0 is set -> all characters with leading byte `0xC0` pass the filter; if bit 1 is set -> all characters with leading byte `0xC1`, pass the filter.
+Otherwise, the character is rejected.
+For example, to print only Syriac, set UFB to `0x1000_0000` (bit number 29 set) and AF to '0x0'.
+Table 3 on page <https://en.wikipedia.org/wiki/UTF-8> shows all UTF-8-leading-bytes and their codes.

+    Alternatively, predefined alias names for the most common Unicode-blocks can be used: e.g.`latin`, `cyrillic`, `greek` and others.
+See the output of `--list-encodings` for more predefined filter names.

-**-v, \--version**
+**-V, \--version**

 :   Print version info and exit.